SteeltoeOSS/Samples/Management/src/ActuatorWeb/README.md

 Once the app is up and running, then you can access the management endpoints exposed by Steeltoe using Apps Manager.

-Steeltoe exposes Spring Boot Actuator compatible Endpoints which can be accessed via the Tanzu Apps Manager.
+Steeltoe exposes Spring Boot Actuator compatible endpoints which can be accessed via the Tanzu Apps Manager.
 By using the Apps Manager, you can view the app's health, build information (for example: Git info, etc), as well as view or change the application's logging levels.